 The project was piloted by Mariah Parkin, a UWO biology student.
 She applied for a grant through the Risk Management and Grounds department last fall, and the grant was approved in early December.

-The bee colonies will be locatd behind the Student Recreation and Wellness Center.
+The bee colonies will be locatd behind the Student Recreation to affect the immune and reproductive system."